georgekatona/georgekatona.github.io/_posts/2019-04-04-Dynamic-Visualization-of-Over-7000-Half-Marathonists.markdown

 # Summary

 Using D3 and canvas to dynamically draw thousands of moving elements has its advantages but has limitations as well.
-According to my experiments, around 4000 runners can be drawn with a really smooth animation, and even with around 7000 data points, framerate is around 20-25 fps on most browsers (including mobile devices).
-For significantly larger datasets though, I would recommend to look for some further optimization techniques.
+According to my experiments, around 4000 runners can be drawn with a really smooth animation, and even with around 7000 data points, frame rate is around 20-25 fps on most browsers (including mobile devices).
+For significantly larger data sets though, I would recommend to look for some further optimization techniques.

 *Links:*
 - [Interactive Dashboard - Crimes Committed in Urbana, Illinois ](https://georgekatona.com/urbana-crimes/index.html)